Jill Duggar Dillard Wears Pants To Theme Park, Astonishes Fans

 Derick has also landed himself in hot water for doing yet another fundraiser, this time he is seeking $10,000 for a missionary school program.
 Many critics of the family called him a grifter again and told him he should get a real job instead of mooching off of fans.

 Other fans wondered which Duggar daughter would be the next to break with tradition.
-Some suspected it would be Joy-Anna Duggar who would do so, while others were simply getting over their shock of Jill in something other than a long skirt.
+Some suspected it would be Joy-Anna Duggar, while others were simply getting over their shock of Jill in something other than a long skirt.

 [Featured Image by Jill Duggar Dillard/Instagram]